ktorn/completium-landing/docs/templates/template1.md

 * `totalsupply` variable to 10 millions

 ## Code

-The <Link to='/docs/contract/programming-language#micheslon'>Michelson</Link> code is generated with version 1.2.3 of Archetype.

 :::info
 The Archetype FA 1.2 code has been <Link to='https://assets.tqtezos.com/docs/token-contracts/fa12/4-fa12-archetype/'>verified</Link> towards the formal specification presented below.